mwerner/bittrex/README.md

 ## Development

-To test out method calls locally run `bundle exec rake bittrex:console`
+You can test out public API calls any time by running `bundle exec rake bittrex:console` and inputting your method.

+If you want to test private API calls, you will need to create `config/application.yml` and add your Bittrex keys to it (`config/application.yml.example` provides a template for this).

+Once you've added the API keys, run `bundle exec rake bittrex:console`

 ## Contributing